-If a Whistleblower submits an anonymous Disclosure through the Speak Up Tool, they will be provided with login details that enable the Whistleblower to log back in the system, review the case and see whether any feedback was provided or questions were asked.
-Anonymous Whistleblowers are encouraged to log in on a regular basis, at least once a month.
+If a Whistleblower submits an (anonymous) Disclosure through the Speak Up Tool, they will be provided with login details that enable the Whistleblower to log back in the system, review the case and see whether any feedback was provided and/or questions asked.
+(Anonymous) Whistleblowers are encouraged to log in on a regular basis, at least once a month.